mistertest/cloud-choice/README.md

-Thanks to the Cloud Gaming Xtreme Community FR and US for their support.
+Thanks to the Cloud Gaming Xtreme FR and US community for their support.

 <br>